-Which of the following is not a type of accounting? | Study Prep in Pearson+
+Which of the following is NOT a type of accounting? | Study Prep in Pearson+

 1

-Step 2: Define each type of accounting briefly: Cost accounting focuses on analyzing and controlling costs within a business; financial accounting deals with preparing financial statements for external stakeholders; managerial accounting provides information for internal decision-making.
+Step 1: Understand the different types of accounting mentioned in the problem.
+Tax Accounting deals with preparing and filing taxes, Managerial Accounting focuses on providing information to internal management for decision-making, and Financial Accounting involves preparing financial statements for external stakeholders.

-Step 3: Recognize that 'Property insurance accounting' is not a standard type of accounting.
-It refers to a specific area of insurance management rather than a formal branch of accounting.
+Step 2: Recognize that Medical Accounting is not a recognized type of accounting in the field of Financial Accounting.
+It is not a standard category used in the profession.

-Step 4: Compare the listed options to identify which one does not align with the established branches of accounting.
+Step 3: Compare the listed options to identify which one does not fit within the established categories of accounting.

+Step 4: Confirm that Tax Accounting, Managerial Accounting, and Financial Accounting are legitimate types of accounting, while Medical Accounting is unrelated to the field.

-Step 5: Conclude that 'Property insurance accounting' is the correct answer as it is not a recognized type of accounting.
+Step 5: Conclude that Medical Accounting is the correct answer as it is not a type of accounting.

 Watch next